wismna/HackPi/readme.md

 I realized (thanks to the serial console) that each configfs configuration creates a new network interface (usb0, usb1 and so on).
 However, all the servers were listening exclusively on usb0, which was assigned to the RNDIS configuration.
 Linux ignored this configuration to load the CDC ECM one, where no servers (especially ISC-DHCP) were listening and no routes nor iptables rules were added.

-The easy solution could have to duplicate everything, but I decided to create a bridge interface, <code>br0</code>, which would be the master of all <code>usbX</code> interfaces, and make the servers listen on that interface, as well as add the routes and iptable rules.
+The easy solution would have been to duplicate everything, but I decided to create a bridge interface instead, <code>br0</code>, which would be the master of all <code>usbX</code> interfaces.
+Then, I would make the servers listen on that interface, as well as add the routes and iptable rules.
 After a bit of fiddling around, it worked!

-My gadget is now automatically recognized by Windows and Linux, without having to change anything to the configuration files.
+My gadget was now automatically recognized by Windows and Linux, without having to change anything to the configuration files.
 But, as there is always a but, you may have noticed that I stopped talking about Mac... and this is because since version 10.11, MacOs is no longer smart enough to load the CDC ECM configuration if it isn't the first one!
-I tried to work my may around it, to no avail as of now.
-As a change to correct this would break the Windows compatiblity, I really don't know what to do for the moment to have it working automatically on all three OSs.
-The only solution for the moment is to comment the two lines linking the RNDIS configuration, so it will work on Mac and Linux (but not anymore in Windows).
+I now needed a way to make the gadget recognize the host it was connected to via USB fingerprinting, so that I could better configure libcomposite.

 <h3>OS fingerprinting</h3>
+Coming soon...

 Details can be found in the <i>pi_startup.sh</i> file.